kripsy/gophermart/.github/ISSUE_TEMPLATE/custom.md

 2. Functionality has been tested and passed in a testing environment.
 3. New unit tests were written and existing tests must pass.
 4. The feature's impact on performance was assessed.

+### Estimated Time of Completion

+_How long do you anticipate this feature will take to develop?_

+### Additional Context (optional)

+_Add any other context or screenshots about the feature request here._